“Operation of a snowmobile on a federated trail is strictly forbidden unless the operator has a prescribed trail permit.” (FCMQ By-Laws, article 11)

 Distribution of the trail permit fees :

-On a 2021-2022 annual trail permit sold before December 9th at $375, your money is distributed in the following manner:
+On the purchase of a 2023-2024 annual trail permit sold before December 9th (at $440), your money is allocated as follows:

 - $ 37.49 $1 million liability insurance coverage for the snowmobiler